Benita Cotton-Orr

 S1E11: Pushing Back Implicit Bias Training With Professionalism

-Dr. Stanley Goldfarb explains the false premises behind Implicit Bias Training and details Do No Harm’s efforts in the states and Washington, D.C. to educate policymakers and leaders that this…
+Dr. Stanley Goldfarb explains the false premises behind Implicit Bias Training and details Do No Harm’s efforts to educate policymakers that this “training” should not be the basis for continuing…

 Podcast